kschuler/guide/guidelines/documentation.md

 ## Lab Notebook

-Katie's lab notebook can be accessed at http://lab.kathrynschuler.com.
-It is password protected, so you need to request permission to view it.
-It contains a summary of all of the experiments that I have run in graduate school.
+As of February 24, 2017 my lab notebook was moved to http://lab.kathrynschuler.com.
+It is password protected, so you need to request permission from me to view it.
+As before, it contains a summary of all of the experiments that I have run in graduate school.

-As of February
+Also as of February 24, 2017 I added daily notes on the things I am working on for my future self.
+This are informal and just intended as a productivity tool for me.

 ## Checklists